 That’s truly the central question of this article, and what I believe to be the primary issue behind everything I’ve just laid out in the previous paragraphs.
 Now, before I dive too far in, there’s one undeniable fact that should be noted—music consumption has changed drastically.
 As Nick discussed in his dissection of Nielsen’s annual report (link in the introduction), streaming revenue is continuing to outpace actual album sales, and for Billboard to deny that fact in their calculations would be a denial of the realities of how people prefer to listen to music.
 And furthermore, these figures purportedly represent actual streaming revenue instead of just volume, which is a crucial distinction.
 Streaming isn’t just putting numbers on the board for artists; it’s also putting money in the bank, and at an overall higher rate than traditional album sales.

 I pay $9.99 a month for Spotify, which could buy me one regular album on iTunes.
-However, to the surprise of no one, I stream way more than one album each month; hell, I stream more than one album every day.
+However, to the surprise of no one, I stream way more than one album each month; hell, I stream more than one album before it’s time for my lunch break at work.
 I also purchase CDs and vinyl frequently and use Spotify as a try-before-I-buy tool to ensure I’m supporting the artists I’ve enjoyed listening to with some actual compensation.
 Unsurprisingly, not every album I listen to earns space in my record collection, and I’m comfortable admitting that the vast majority of my listening could be qualified as “passive.”
 What I mean by this is that my streaming habits are less about actively streaming and supporting specific artists as they are establishing which artists I’d like to support, and as a result, the majority of artists I listen to on Spotify never end up seeing any significant financial support from me.

 How Does Any of this Affect Bands like The XX?